geigi/cozy/README.md

 ```

 ## Help me translate cozy!
-Cozy is on Transifex, where anyone can help translate:
+Cozy is on Transifex, where anyone can contribute and translate.
+Can't find your language in the list?
+Let me know!
 https://www.transifex.com/geigi/cozy/